Additive posets, CW-complexes, and graphs: Homology posets of graphs

 \subsection{Graphs and atoms}

 By a \emph{graph}, we mean a 1-dimensional CW-complex.
 A graph~$\Gamma$ is obtained by attaching copies of the segment $[-1, 1]$ to a discrete set of points.
 The points of the latter set are called vertices of~$\Gamma$ and the copies of $[-1, 1]$ in question are called edges of~$\Gamma$.
-Each edge is glued to two (possibly, coinciding) vertices of~$\Gamma$ called the endpoints of this edge.
-A 1-cycle in~$\Gamma$ is a finite set of edges such that every vertex of~$\Gamma$ is is incident to an even number of edges in this set (counting with multiplicities).
+Each edge~$e$ is attached to two (possibly, coinciding) vertices called the endpoints of~$e$.
+A 1-cycle in~$\Gamma$ is a finite set of edges such that every vertex of~$\Gamma$ is incident to an even number of edges in this set (counting with multiplicities).
 Every element of the group $H=H_1(\Gamma; \Z/2\Z)$ is represented by a unique 1-cycle.
-As in Section \ref{Additive posets in topology}, we turn $H$ into an additive poset by providing it with the partial order $a\leq b$ if the 1-cycle representing $a\in H$ is contained in the 1-cycle representing $b\in H$.
-As we know, this partial order is invariant under subdivisions of~$\Gamma$ and turns~$H$ into an additive poset, the homological additive poset of $\Gamma$.
+As in Section \ref{Additive posets in topology}, we give~$H$ the partial order $a\leq b$ whenever the 1-cycle representing $a\in H$ is contained in the 1-cycle representing $b\in H$.
+As we know, this partial order is invariant under subdivisions of~$\Gamma$ and turns~$H$ into an additive poset, the homology poset of $\Gamma$.